ShubhmDalvi/ShubhmDalvi/README.md

-- 🌱 I’m currently learning Python and Web Development
+- 🌱 Currently building expertise in Java and Spring Boot for scalable web application development

-- 👯 I’m looking to collaborate on Python based projects
+- 🤝 Looking to collaborate on backend-focused projects using Java, Spring Boot, and related technologies

-- 🥅 My Goal is to contribute more to Open Source projects
+- 🎯 Goal: Contribute actively to impactful Open Source projects and enterprise-level backend solutions

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: Still proudly using tabs over spaces—consistency is key!

 <br/>